-Sheffield School of Design was founded to provide skilled designers to support Britain's industry.
+Sheffield School of Design is founded to provide skilled designers to support Britain's industry.

 Sheffield School of Art

-By the 1850s Sheffield School of Design had grown to around 1,000 students and changed our name to Sheffield School of Art.
+By the 1850s Sheffield School of Design has grown to around 1,000 students and changed its name to Sheffield School of Art.

-At the Great Exhibition, we were the most successful art and design school in the country, with Sheffield students winning four gold medals - no other school won any.
+At the Great Exhibition, we are the most successful art and design school in the country, with Sheffield students winning four gold medals - no other school won any.

 Flockton and Gibbs

 Future architect Edward Mitchel Gibbs (1847-1935) studies at Sheffield School of Art from 1865 – 1870.
 His firm, Flockton and Gibbs, later designs The White Building in Fitzalan Square, Sheffield, now home to Lab4Living.

 The White Building, designed and owned by Sheffield architects Flockton and Gibbs, is built in 1908 as part of the remodelling of Fitzalan Square in Sheffield.
 It has several connections to Sheffield Hallam University’s Art and Design history and later becomes home to Lab4Living.
 (Image: The British Newspaper Archive)